Using MCP SDK with Claude Desktop

 Introduction

 The MCPServer component of the MCP SDK makes it easy to build MCP servers that connect LLMs like Claude to custom resources, data, and code.
-This article walks through the process of connecting Claude Desktop to MCP servers built with MCP SDK, using the MCPServer demo that comes included with the library as an example MCP server.
+This article walks through the process of connecting Claude to MCP servers built with MCP SDK, using the MCP Server demo that comes included with the library as an example MCP server.

-• Run the included demo locally to confirm it starts correctly.
+• Run the MCP Server demo included with MCP SDK to confirm it starts correctly

 Step 1: Install Claude Desktop